symfony/symfony-docs/book/routing.rst

 Routing is a system for mapping the URL of incoming requests to the controller function that should be called to process the request.
 It both allows you to specify beautiful URLs and keeps the functionality of your application decoupled from those URLs.
-Routing is a two-way mechanism, meaning that it should also be used to generate URLs.
+Routing is a bidirectional mechanism, meaning that it should also be used to generate URLs.

 Learn more from the Cookbook